tdowning891/StreamMaze/README.md

 $ ssh-copy-id id@server
 id@server's password:
 ```
-* To check it has worked, you should login to each system and insure a password is not required.
+* To check it has worked, you should ssh to each system and insure a password is not required.

 ### First Time Running StreamMaze or Checking for Updates
 The StreamMaze application will automatically download and run the docker image before pulling the StreamMaze git repository.
 If the application has been previosuly run it will check the latest version of the docker container and StreamMaze application are used.
 The user simply needs to respond 'Y' to the following: